This post may contain affiliate links. Please see our disclosure policy.

 Can I cook fresh pierogies in the air fryer?

-Can I make Frozen Pierogies without oil?
+Can I make frozen pierogies in the air fryer without oil?

-More Air Fryer Frozen Meals:
+More Air Fryer Frozen Meals

 Want to save this recipe?